Can You Spay A Dog In Heat? Dangers And Recommendations

 You’ve heard the rumours, isn’t it supposed to be bad to spay a dog in heat?

-In this article, we’ll explain why spaying a dog in heat is far more complicated and potentially dangerous, but still a possibility.
+In this article, we’ll explain why yes, spaying a dog in heat is possible, but why it is a more complicated and potentially dangerous surgery.

 Can you spay a dog in heat?
 Two surgeons performing surgery